aruidev/md-juice/readme.md

 ### Transitions

-By default md-juice uses Tailwind's default transition values (`150ms` + `cubic-bezier(0.4,0,0.2,1)`) so it visually blends into projects already using Tailwind.
+By default MD-Juice uses Tailwind's default transition values (`150ms` + `cubic-bezier(0.4,0,0.2,1)`) so it visually blends into projects already using Tailwind.

 If the rest of your app (e.g. layout, buttons) uses a different speed/easing and you notice a mismatch, just override after loading the stylesheet.